The Asthma Care Program helps improve asthma

 - Home-based program provides intensive asthma self-management education and a home environmental walkthrough to children, adolescents, and adults with poorly controlled asthma.
 Includes two in-home sessions.

 - Asthma Care Program Guidebook, P-02168: This guidebook is a comprehensive asthma educational tool used for individuals with asthma to provide best-practice, evidence-based guidance on asthma management.

 - School-based program provides intensive asthma self-management education to children and adolescents with asthma at participating schools.
 A parent or caregiver does not directly participate in the school visits.
 However, general asthma education and a home walkthrough are available upon request.

-New Document: Asthma Care Program Improves Asthma Outcomes
+Asthma Care Program Improves Asthma Outcomes

 Those who have asthma or who care for someone with asthma will learn: